-Compensation does not include business revenues generated from a family business (farming, ranching, etc.) that has no
+Compensation does not include business revenues generated from a family business (farming, ranching, etc.) that has no relation to school district business.

 Gifts Received by Executive Officers and Board Members (and First Degree Relatives, if any) (gifts that had an economic value of \$250 or more in the aggregate in the fiscal year)